shahab-hassan/Faithzy/frontend/README.md

 *** Overview ***:

-- Fixed Filtering Issues in Admin Revenue Page
-- Created and Designed Seller Upgrade Page.
-Functionality is yet to be done!
+- Working on Seller Upgrade Page:
+--- Displaying correct details along with Discount
+--- Sellers can purchase plan and cancel membership but payment process is not intergrated